vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 The framework takes care of memory and database cleaning issues—a reset basically.
 Nothing for you to handle at this point.
 The goal is to get back a pristine state to run new tests without any surprises from the currently running ones.

-Let’s see what this would mean in our concrete example:
+Let’s see what this would mean in a dummy example:

 ###### Some Spec